Dieterbe/body.build/docs-dev/persistence.md

 we use 2 methods: shared prefs and drift

 ## Shared Preferences
-used for workout programmer, personal profile, meal plan stuff. limited quota and API, but good enough for our needs.
+used for workout programmer, personal profile, meal plan stuff, app settings limited quota and API, but good enough for our needs.

 - `SetupPersistenceService` and `ProgramPersistenceService` reference exercises and therefore track exercise dataset version